AcalaNetwork/e2e-tests/README.md

 Use specific block number for tests and db cache can signficantly improve test running speed.

+### Use Subway to catch RPC responses

 Use [subway](http://github.com/AcalaNetwork/subway) to run local endpoints to catch RPC responses for additonal improved test running speed.

+- Install Subway: `cargo install --git https://github.com/AcalaNetwork/subway.git`
+- Run: `./scripts/run-all.sh`

 ## To do
-1. Enhance XCM tests by using Bridge SDK instead of Polkadot.js - i.e. full e2e
+1. Enhance XCM tests by using Bridge SDK in additonal to Polkadot.js